acemod/ACE3/wiki/development/coding-guidelines.md

 Functions and code blocks that specific a return a value must have a meaningful return value.
 If no meaningful return value, the function should return nil.

 ### 6.5.
 Private Variables
 All private variables shall make use of the `private` keyword on initialization.
-When declaring a private variable before initialization, usage of the private array syntax is allowed.
-All private variables must be either initialized using the private keyword, or declared using the private array syntax.
-Exceptions to this rule are variables obtained from an array.
-Note that this may only be down by making use of the `params` command family, as this ensures the variable is declared as private.
+When declaring a private variable before initialization, usage of the `private ARRAY` syntax is allowed.
+All private variables must be either initialized using the `private` keyword, or declared using the `private ARRAY` syntax.
+Exceptions to this rule are variables obtained from an array, which shall be done with usage of the `params` command family, which ensures the variable is declared as private.

 Good: